-I attend classes regularly through the week, and participate in varying roles depending on the group, although my schedule has been revised as I move north to Maine.
-I am open to finding space to add a Tong Ren General Healing group in Southern Maine once I am settled in Wells.
+I attend classes regularly each week, and participate in varying roles depending on the group, although my schedule has been revised as I moved north to Wells, Maine.
+I am looking for space to add a Tong Ren General Healing group in Southern Maine.
 I can generally be found at any of these Tong Ren healing groups, as well as filling in for other practitioner’s groups from time to time.
-I am happy to welcome all of you to either the in-person or webcast groups when you are available to participate.
+I am happy to welcome you to an in-person group, conference call, or webcast when you are available to participate.

-I also spend time doing private Tong Ren Distance Sessions over the phone, and creating treatment protocols for people who would like to treat themselves or their loved ones on a regular basis.
+I also spend time doing private Tong Ren Distance Sessions, and creating treatment protocols for people who would like to treat themselves or their loved ones on a regular basis.

 Read this description of chi a few days ago and thought it would be good to share.
 It is quoted from the Tong Ren Healing pamphlet published by Oriental Culture Institute Healing Research Foundation (OCIHRF), and is an excellent description of what chi is.